ON THIS PAGE: You will learn about the different types of treatments doctors use for children with ependymoma. Use the

 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

 A remission may be temporary or permanent.
-This uncertainty causes many people to worry that the tumor will come back.
-While many remissions are permanent, it is important to talk with the doctor about the possibility of the tumor returning.
+This uncertainty causes many people to worry that the brain tumor will come back.
+While many remissions are permanent, it is important to talk with the doctor about the possibility of the cancer returning.
 Understanding your child’s risk of recurrence and the treatment options may help people feel more prepared if the tumor does return.
 Learn more about coping with the fear of recurrence.

 If the cancer returns after the original treatment, it is called recurrent cancer.
 It may come back in the same place, called a local recurrence, nearby, called a regional recurrence, or in another place, called a distant recurrence.

 When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
 After this testing is done, you and your child’s doctor will talk about the treatment options.
 Often the treatment plan will include the treatments described above such as surgery, radiation therapy, and chemotherapy, but they may be used in a different combination or given at a different pace.
 Your child’s doctor may suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 If your child is diagnosed with a recurrence, you and your family may experience emotions such as disbelief or fear.
 You are encouraged to talk with the health care team about these feelings and ask about support services to help your family cope.
 Learn more about dealing with a recurrence.

 If treatment does not work